-In May, 2015, our Compensation Committee again engaged Verisight to prepare a comparative compensation report for our Compensation Committee to assist us in setting our compensation levels and targets for our executive officers as noted above.
-As part of this May 2015 engagement, Verisight prepared a comparative compensation report of a broad group of organizations or peer group companies within the durable goods manufacturing industry.
+As part of its May 2015 engagement, Verisight prepared a comparative compensation report for our Compensation Committee to assist us in setting our compensation levels and targets for our executive officers as noted above.
+This May 2015 Verisight report included a comparative compensation report of a broad group of organizations or peer group companies within the durable goods manufacturing industry.
 Verisight prepared their report and analysis based upon other published industry compensation surveys and an analysis of public filings by a peer group of companies (giving each of these two categories an equal 50% weighting).
 The peer group included in the May 2015 report consisted of the following fifteen companies:

 Badger Meter, Inc. Flexsteel Industries Inc. Gorman Rupp Co.
-Johnson Outdoors Inc. Lydall Inc. Shiloh Industries Inc. Supreme Industries, Inc. Douglas Dynamics, Inc.

-Global Power Equipment Group Inc.

-Hurco Companies Inc.
+Johnson Outdoors Inc. Lydall Inc. Shiloh Industries Inc. Supreme Industries, Inc. Weyco Group Inc. Douglas Dynamics, Inc. Global Power Equipment Group Inc. Hurco Companies Inc. Kadant Inc. Miller Industries Inc. Stoneridge Inc. Twin Disc, Incorporated

-Kadant Inc.

-Miller Industries Inc.

-Stoneridge Inc.

-Twin Disc, Incorporated